top of page

 Publications we prepare, we participate in and/or that we recommend

-This Efiscens report provides an operational framework for national NGOs in West Africa faced with the growing complexity of funding.
+This Efiscens report offers an operational framework for national NGOs in West Africa, which are facing the increasing complexity of funding.
 It details a structured approach in three key phases:

 -

-Diagnosis and strategic planning : The book guides the NGO to precisely assess its financial needs and quantify its deficits.
-It encourages the revision of the economic model and the identification of levers of action for sustainable financing.
-A framework tool helps formalize the Resource Mobilization Plan (RMP).
+Diagnosis and strategic planning : This guide helps NGOs accurately assess their financial needs and quantify their shortfalls.
+It encourages them to revise their business model and identify levers for sustainable funding.
+A template tool helps formalize the Resource Mobilization Plan (RMP).

-- Mobilizing "traditional" financing : The report analyzes the TFPs (Technical and Financial Partners), highlighting the eligibility criteria, procedures, and specificities of multilateral and bilateral donors.
-"Practical focuses" present concrete initiatives (FHRAOC, AFD) and examples of winning strategies.
-A comprehensive checklist prepares the NGO for donor requirements.
+- Mobilizing "traditional" funding : The report analyzes technical and financial partners (TFPs), highlighting eligibility criteria, procedures, and the specific characteristics of multilateral and bilateral donors.
+"Practical focus" sections present concrete initiatives (FHRAOC, AFD) and examples of successful strategies.
+A comprehensive checklist prepares NGOs for donor requirements.

-- Equity capital : Beyond external financing, the report explores alternatives for financial autonomy: collections from individuals, crowdfunding, and the creation of social enterprises.
-Practical cases (Sobel Ngom, community foundations) illustrate the approaches, and concrete tools (tips, tables) facilitate implementation.
+- Building equity : Beyond external financing, the report explores alternatives for financial autonomy: fundraising from individuals, crowdfunding, and the creation of social enterprises.
+Practical cases (Sobel Ngom, community foundations) illustrate the approaches, and concrete tools (advice, tables) facilitate implementation.

 The book emphasizes professionalization, transparency, rigorous management, and innovation .
-It provides a pragmatic framework for NGOs to structure their approach, diversify their sources of income, and strengthen their financial autonomy.
-The approach, centered on operational tools and concrete examples, makes it a reference guide for the sector.
-The expertise of Rose Maruru, Gérès V. Ahognon, and Séverine Moisy Aksoy enriches the analysis, alongside testimonies collected from 80 partners (members of OSIs, LNGOs, donors, the diaspora, and businesses).
+It provides NGOs with a pragmatic framework for structuring their approach, diversifying their revenue streams, and strengthening their financial autonomy.
+Its focus on operational tools and concrete examples makes it a key guide for the sector.
+The expertise of Rose Maruru, Gérès V. Ahognon, and Séverine Moisy Aksoy enriches the analysis, alongside testimonials gathered from 80 partners (members of international solidarity organizations, non-profit NGOs, donors, diaspora members, and businesses).

-You can also find this document here: SRIBD , or here AFECTI
+You can also find this document here: SRIBD , or here SocialChangeInnovatorsxCatalystnow , or here AFECTI.

 bottom of page